dkress59/wordpress-api-client/usage/authentication.md

 ## WP Basic-Auth

-Basic Authentification can be enabled for your WordPress installation with the plugin [WP-API/Basic-Auth](https://github.com/WP-API/Basic-Auth ':crossorgin').
+Basic Authentication can be enabled for your WordPress installation with the plugin [WP-API/Basic-Auth](https://github.com/WP-API/Basic-Auth ':crossorgin').
 This is arguably the most insecure authentication method you could choose, so it should exclusively be used **for development purposes**.